ayush51/tutorial/tutorial.md

 <a name="button_appearance"></a>
 #### Button Appearance

-If you prefer, you can also adapt the default "get live help" button that Surfly provides.
+If you prefer, you can also adapt the default 'get live help' button that Surfly provides.
 The buttons default appearance is red, with white text and sits to the bottom left of the screen.

 ![default button appearance](https://raw.github.com/surfly/tutorial/master/screens/default_button.png)